earthcubeprojects-chords/chords/config.md

 Once you've entered all of that click **Save**.

-If you are planning to archive the data at one of NSF's data archive sites, archive-specific settings will appear below.
-Here we use the example of settings for the CUAHSI archive:
+If you are planning to archive the data at one of NSF's data archive sites, you can enter the archive-specific settings below.
+Here we use the example of settings needed for the [CUAHSI](https://www.cuahsi.org/) archive:

 <img class="img-responsive" src="images/Config_Step2_pt3.PNG" alt="Step 2 Archive Configure Page" />